-Earlier this month (October 2019), the Amazon.com Associates team sent out a note to affiliate publishers and influencers about the necessity of being clear to their community about the use of affiliate links through multiple disclosures.
+Last October (2019), the Amazon.com Associates team sent out a note to affiliate publishers and influencers about the necessity of being clear to their community about the use of affiliate links through multiple disclosures.
+They sent a follow up reminder today (October 5th, 2020), which further emphasizes what an important topic this is!

 Compliance is an incredibly important subject.
 Still, unfortunately, the email was a bit vague (we had some lingering questions) but it brought up an important point that we didn’t previously understand as well as we could have.
 After getting some clarification, we wanted to share our insights with you and some affiliate disclosure examples to help ensure all of your affiliate marketing efforts (not just for Amazon) won’t inevitably violate a guideline from the Federal Trade Commission (“FTC”) or the Amazon Associates’ Operating Agreement.